kaveriC/age_life_support_triage/README.md

 DOUBLE CHECK THIS NUMBER!

-Medications considered vasopressors were epinephrine, norepinephrine, phenylephrine, vasopressin, angiotensin II, dopamine delivered in IV form.
+Medications considered vasopressors were intravenous forms of epinephrine, norepinephrine, phenylephrine, vasopressin, angiotensin II, and dopamine.
 Although technically not a vasopressor, dobutamine was also considered as a pressor for coding purposes.
 Receipt of push dose epinephrine (> 0.5 mg) was not considered receipt of a pressor.

 DOUBLE CHEDK THIS NUMBER!